etherealgemini/OCE_iGEM_Modeling/README.md

 This may be split into some sub-tasks.

-1. Modeling the photosynthesis part, which responsible for sucrose production.
+1. Modeling the photosynthesis part, which is responsible for sucrose production.
 2. Modeling the transformation of sucrose to glucose/fructose.
-3. Modeling the the growth of the culture.
+3. Modeling the growth of the culture.

 ## Some method

 ### ODE

-A classic way of describing a model's behaviour.
+A classic way of describing a model's behavior.

 ### FBA(Flux balance analysis)

 #### What is FBA?

-FBA is a methametical method to study the behaviour of biochemical networks.
+FBA is a mathematical method to study the behavior of biochemical networks.
 It can reveal the flow of metabolites *in silico*, for example, the growth rate of *E. coli* in high $\text{Na}^+$ concentration environment.

 #### Promotion